 Most of the deals are also killed in the last stages due to disagreement between founders of both the companies on salaries / ESOPs, joining designations, lock-in periods, which teams to retain and let go.
 Other things that also play a crucial role are buyer’s brand, glassdoor rating, terms and conditions around stops dilution, lock-in periods, etc.

 In India, acqui-hiring is the last resort to which early-stage companies look for, so managing these deals is very important from buyer and seller perspective.
 At GrowthPal we are helping many of our clients in acqui-hiring.
-If you are an early-stage startup looking for a soft landing or you are an established company looking to acquihire or do a small acquisition in India, you are at the right place.
-Reach out at email@example.com for more information
+If you are an early-stage startup looking for a soft landing or you are an established company looking to acquihire or looking for startups for sale in India, you are at the right place.
+Reach out at firstname.lastname@example.org for more information